noamzuck/d-base/README.md

 | `subject`  | string | _Optional._ "subject" |

 ### set
-Sets a row in the database.
+The function sets a row in the database.

 | Parameter  | Type                  | Example                                      |
 |------------|-----------------------|----------------------------------------------|